How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 2. If mealy fungi get into the irrigation water

-Avoid contact with the fungus
+Avoid contact with fungus

 We create the right care